ThePerian/DokuWiki-Converter/README.md

 - python - path to python.exe, not necessary on Linux;
 - datafolder - path to the folder containing resulting DokuWiki pages, used to calculate length of file names;
 - other lines should be left untouched.
+`version.json` is used to store versions of converted files.

 After creating config file simply put `convert.pl`, `config.json` and `version.json` in the same folder with documents that you wish to convert and run
 ```
 perl convert.pl
 ```

+# Why different convert.pl's?
+`convert_1req*` is used to make one upload request to DokuWiki API and if it fails, modules stops.
+Module measures length of resulting file name and trims one time to create acceptable file name.
+As you can guess there are two versions of module: for Linux and Windows systems.
+`convert_nreq*` does not measure file name and instead if upload to DokuWiki fails, it trims filename by one symbol and repeats request until it succeeds.